KingOfTheGamesYT/AdventureKraft/README.md

 # DangerZone

-Adds Danger Zone to Minecraft
+ Adds Danger Zone to minecraft

-RedRoseWarrior1 aka DevMaster1015 created this mod.
+Made by RedRoseWarrior1 aka DevMaster1015

-Known online as TheyCallMeDanger, also known as Richard H. Clark in real life, made the Original Dangerzone Game.
+Original Game made by TheyCallMeDanger aka Richard Clark

-Our licence is All Rights Reserved, so no one is allowed to redistribute or modify it and claim the mod's ownership as their own.No one is allowed to use any content in my mod unless explicitly told otherwise by RedRoseWarrior1 aka DevMaster1015.
-But you are allowed to put it into your modpack.
+The licence is All Rights Reserved so, no one is allowed to redistribute or edit and claim as their own.
+No one is allowed to use any content in my mod unless told otherwise by me You can put it in modpacks though